mardiros/tursu/docs/source/migrate_from_behave.md

 The cherry on top is that you can run the debugger without pain.

-## Step 1 - Install tursu and configure it.
+## Step 1 - Install Turşu and configure it.

 Installation: